PMArkive/NintendoClients_wiki/LDN-Protocol.md

 #### Advertisement Data

 ### Key Derivation
-This section needs some work: is the below algorithm correct?

 Given a 16-byte input key and an input buffer of arbitrary size, the LDN sysmodule derives encryption keys as follows:

-1. The `aes_kek_generation_source` is decrypted with master key generation 0.
+1. `aes_kek_generation_source` is decrypted with master key generation 0.
 2. The first 16 bytes of the SHA-256 hash of the input buffer are decrypted with the key from step 1.
-3. The input key is XORed with the LDN key mask, and the result is decrypted with the key from step 2.
+3. The input key is decrypted with the key from step 2.

-The LDN key mask is: `dad8fc8e2d04ad0672af4b5b485325a1`